Budgeting Loans

 What Is the Average Interest Rate On Car Loans?

-The average interest rate for a car loan in 2021 was an APR between 4% and 6%, with a wide range below and above depending on various factors.
-The average interest rates you receive when rate shopping for a car loan can vary depending on where you live, the overall market conditions at the time, and what lender you are looking to borrow money from.
+The average interest rate for a car loan in 2021 was an APR between 4% and 6%, with a wide range below and above depending on various factors.1 The average interest rate you receive when rate shopping for a car loan can vary depending on where you live, the overall market conditions at the time, and what lender from whom you are looking into borrowing money from.

-Factors That Impact Interest Rates on Auto Loans
+Factors That Impact Interest Rates and Monthly Payment on Auto Loans

 Here are a few other factors that will affect the interest rate you might get on an auto loan:

-People with the highest credit scores are more likely to receive lower interest rates on car loans.
+• Your Credit Score: People with the highest credit scores are more likely to receive lower interest rates on vehicle loans.
 If you have a poor credit score, you will probably get a higher interest rate on your car loan.
 You might even struggle to be approved for an auto loan in the first place if your credit score is bad enough.

-The interest rates tend to be higher on car loans with longer loan terms.
+• Your Loan Term Length: The interest rates tend to be higher on vehicle loans with longer loan terms.
 A longer loan term will give you lower monthly payments, but it will likely mean you pay more on interest charges.
 Vehicles depreciate exceptionally quickly, so the longer the loan term, the more money you are paying over the actual value of the car.

 If you want to save money on interest charges on your car loan, there are a couple of things you can do before obtaining a new car loan so you get a better interest rate.
 But there are also several things you can do to reduce the total interest you pay on an existing car loan.